 At present, there are two paths: the high trail and the low trail.
 The low trail can be hiked in one day.
 High Trail is more popular among hiking lovers because it affords better views, though, requires two days of trekking.

 The best time to hike the gorge is in the months of October, November, and May.
 The most dangerous period to hike is during the rainy season from June to September.
 Wear some sturdy footwear - you're definitely going to need it.

 10. Shangri-La (formerly known as Zhongdian County), Yunnan

 It's difficult to find a more fairytale setting than Shangri-La, a remote Tibetan county located in Southwest China's Yunnan Province.

 In James Hilton's bestselling novel Lost Horizon, he describes "Shangri-La" as an earthly paradise, a permanently happy land isolated from the outside world.
 But only one place - Zhongdian – has been officially gone by the name of Shangri-La.
 And it truly lives up to the name.
-This stunning land covers a region of mountains snowcapped peaks, dense forests, alpine lakes (such as famous Napa Lake and Shudu Lake), grasslands, gorges and monasteries (the most famous one being Songzanlin Monastery).
-Every spring, fields of flowers blanket this region, including azaleas, primroses and lilies.
+This stunning land covers a region of mountains snowcapped peaks, dense forests, alpine lakes (such as the famous Napa Lake and Shudu Lake), grasslands, gorges, and monasteries (the most famous one being Songzanlin Monastery).
+Every spring, fields of flowers blanket this region, including azaleas, primroses, and lilies.

 Which ones are your favorite romantic spots and why?
 Let me know at if have any opinions or questions.